-2.46 Potentially significant cumulative effects upon landscape elements between the Lea Castle Mixed Use development and the Proposed Development are

-Neutral and potentially beneficial because both schemes seek retention of existing tree and hedgerow planting to the perimeter of the Sites and would contribute new planting as part of their respective mitigation schemes.
-There would be a permanent loss of agricultural land as part of the Lea Castle mixed use development, however the Appeal Site would be progressively restored following mineral extraction in each phase and fully restored after 11 years and the restored soil profiles will enable it to achieve BMV status as agricultural land in the future if required (CD10.01).

-- 2.47 In terms of landscape character, both the Lea Castle mixed-use development and the Proposed Development lie within the Sandstone Estateland Landscape Type (LVIA Figure 4 in CD1.04).
+- 2.61.
+Potentially significant cumulative effects upon landscape elements between the Lea Castle Mixed Use development and the Proposed Development are Neutral and potentially beneficial because both schemes seek retention of existing tree and hedgerow planting to the perimeter of the Sites and would contribute new planting as part of their respective mitigation schemes.
+There would be a permanent loss of agricultural land as part of the Lea Castle mixed use development, however the Appeal Site would be progressively restored following mineral extraction in each phase and fully restored after 11 years and the restored soil profiles will enable it to achieve BMV status as agricultural land in the future if required (CD10.01). - 2.62.
+In terms of landscape character, both the Lea Castle mixed-use development and the Proposed Development lie within the Sandstone Estateland Landscape Type (LVIA Figure 4 in CD1.04).
 As previously noted, and with reference to the Disturbed Land Plan at CD1.21, the area of land where mineral is being extracted at any one time within the operational phase would be less than 10 hectares.
 The progressive restoration would result in long term improvements to landscape character, in terms of historical continuity i.e., reinstatement of avenue trees and the Broom Covert woodland, and the introduction of groups of parkland trees and acidic species rich grassland.
-Public access would be improved by the addition of new public rights of way illustrated on CD5.11. - 2.48 Cumulative landscape character and visual effects can be perceived in combination (where both developments are visible from the same location and in the same field of view), successively (where both developments are perceived from the same location by turning one's head), or sequentially, (where both developments are not visible at the same location but are perceived separately, in sequence, when travelling on a route).
+Public access would be improved by the addition of new public rights of way illustrated on CD5.11. - 2.63.
+Cumulative landscape character and visual effects can be perceived in combination (where both developments are visible from the same location and in the same field of view), successively (where both developments are perceived from the same location by turning one's head), or sequentially, (where both developments are not visible at the same location but are perceived separately, in sequence, when travelling on a route).
 It is important when carrying out a cumulative landscape and visual assessment that effects in three-dimensions are fully understood.
-Just because two developments may be located relatively close to each other (as seen in a 2-dimensional plan view), does not necessarily equate to a cumulative effect that would be perceived in the field.

-- At Viewpoint 1 (my Figure 3), the residential development under construction (17/0205/OUT) can be glimpsed behind woodland in the far right of the view.
-New built development as part of 22/040/OUT would extend across the foreground and middle-ground of the view preventing any views from the public footpath towards the Appeal Site.
+Just because two developments may be located relatively close to each other (as seen in a 2-dimensional plan view), does not necessarily equate to a cumulative effect that would be perceived in the field. - 2.64.
+At Viewpoint 1 (my Figure 3), the residential development under construction (17/0205/OUT) can be glimpsed behind woodland in the far right of the view.
+New built development as part of 22/040/OUT would extend across the foreground and middle ground of the view preventing any views from the public footpath towards the Appeal Site.
 Any views within the new mixed-use development are likely to be highly restricted by adjacent built form.
 Any theoretical glimpses of the extraction of Phases 4/5 would be limited to the perimeter screen bunds set below the horizon with potential glimpses of the initial soil strip on Phase 4, similar to an agricultural operation, with the extraction working eastwards and very quickly below the height of the perimeter bunds.
-There would be a Neutral cumulative effect and no discernible effect on openness. - 2.50 At Viewpoint 2 (Figure 4), new built development as part of 22/040/OUT would be partially visible to the left of the road corridor (beyond the extent of presented photography).
-By contrast the Proposed Development would be predominantly screened from view with the upper parts of the screen bunds potentially visible above and behind retained hedgerow planting.
-At nearby Viewpoint 9 (Figures 11 13), from a more elevated location that is closer to the Proposed Development but not publicly accessible, the limited and filtered views of part of the grass seeded screen bunds to the east of Phase 4 are illustrated in the photomontages.
-This temporary mounding would only be in place for approximately 5 years.
+There would be a Neutral cumulative effect and no discernible effect on openness.